LaxarJS/laxar/docs/api/event_bus.js.md

 # event_bus

 The *event_bus* module contains the implementation of the *LaxarJS EventBus*.
 In an application you'll never use this module or instantiate an event bus instance directly.
-Instead within a widget the event bus can be injected via service or accessed as property on the AngularJS `$scope` or `axContext` injections.
+Instead within a widget the event bus can be injected as `axEventBus` or accessed as property on the `axContext` injection.

 ## Contents